blitzmaxmods/datetime.mod/README.md

-# Blitzmax DateTime module
+# Blitzmax DateTime Module
-VERSION 0.1
+VERSION 0.1 - BETA

+**NOTE**

+This version is a beta release and although it may be functionally complete it may not have been thorougly tested and coule contain bugs.
+Use at your own risk.

 ## Installation

-Copy datetime.mod into BlitzMax/mod/bmx.mod/
+Unzip and Copy datetime.mod folder into BlitzMax/mod/bmx.mod/

+On Linux:
+    Open a terminal in Blitzmax/mod/bmx.mod/datetime.mod
+    ./compile.sh

+On Windows
+    Open a command prompt and change directory to Blitzmax\mod\bmx.mod\datetime.mod cd /d C:\Blitzmax\mod\bmx.mod\datetime.mod
+    compile.bat

+## Examples

+Please refer to Blitzmax/mod/bmx.mod/datetime.mod/Examples/

 ## Date basics

 This system, like many others uses two types of date value "Timestamp" and "DateTime".

-*TimeStamp*
+**TimeStamp**

 This is held in a Long datatype and represents the number of seconds since the Epoch (1900).
 It is also known as Unixtime.
 Negative values represent dates before 1900.

-*DateTime*
+**DateTime**

-This is a struct that matches the C datatype "tm" but has been extended with functionality for dealing with times and dates
+This is a struct that matches the C datatype "tm" but has been extended with functionality for dealing with times and dates.

 ## Comparisons